ibm-cloud-docs/AnalyticsEngine/at-tracker-serverless.md

 | `ibmanalyticsengine.historyserver.start` | Start the Spark history server of an instance |
 | `ibmanalyticsengine.historyserver.stop` | Stop the Spark history server of an instance |
 | `ibmanalyticsengine.historyserver.read` | Retrieve the details of the Spark history server of an instance |
-{: caption="Table 1.
-Actions that generate management events" caption-side="top"}
+{: caption="Actions that generate management events" caption-side="top"}

 ## Viewing events